Lambo from namepros loses Lambo.com in a UDRP (5.Viewing)

 A quick browse on the first page and you see comments like this from that Lambo guy.
 Can’t say I’m a fan.
 Seems to me like a 12 year old immature kid.

 Agreed, I skimmed a few pages and it only gets worse.
 He insults almost everyone and is super arrogant.
-He even goes hard after DG (acroplex) when he wasn't even being rude, he was just relaying information about the domain and shared some NP links about it going back to 2016.
+He even goes hard after Domain Gang (acroplex) when he wasn't even being rude, he was just relaying information about the domain and shared some NP links about it going back to 2016.

 The guy just insults everyone rather than make any sort of real argument.